 D. Damage to unit, appliances or common areas or hallways;

-E. Poor living or housekeeping habits, including creating fire hazards
+E. Poor housekeeping habits, including creating fire hazards

 (storing dangerous materials, hoarding papers or rags, tampering